The Trinity Federation of Church Academies Local Governing Body

 The Resources Committee

 This committee is responsible for approving the Federation budget and for reviewing its progress throughout the year.
-The Federation finance officer attends these meetings and the schools’ finances are looked at in detail twice a term.
+The Federation finance officer attends these meetings and the schools’ finances are looked at in detail every term.

-This committee also deals with all areas of safety for the pupils and staff connected with the premises and grounds of each school.
-They are responsible for reviewing the Health and Safety and Safeguarding policies.
+This committee also deals with all areas of safety for the pupils and staff connected with the premises and grounds of each school, and a working party meet every term with a specific Health and Safety focus.

 All Committees have delegated powers and they report back to the full governing body after each of their meetings.